 This part is easy to follow but there are pink ribbons every 5 metres or so.
 If you are up to it, continue down and push thoughts of the return climb to the back of your mind, for now.

 Following the Creek to West Mulgrave Falls

 Once you arrive at the base of the creek, the track opens up to a broad and very scenic rainforest oasis.
-You can fill your water bottle here and there is even a small waterfall just a few hundred metres upstream.
+You can fill your water bottle here (consider filtering) and there is even a small waterfall just a few hundred metres upstream.

 Once on the other side of this first creek crossing, follow the ribbons into the bush once again.
 This final push to the waterfall is filled with heavy treefall and wait-a-whiles hanging off seemingly every branch, fern and palm.

-Finally, once you’ve crossed, continue to follow the pink ribbons, traversing a slippery boulder field with heavy treefall until you finally see the giant, West Mulgrave Falls at the edge of a wide clearing.
+Finally, once you've crossed, continue to follow the pink ribbons, traversing a slippery boulder field with heavy treefall until you finally see the giant, West Mulgrave Falls at the edge of a spacious clearing.

-Hike Data & GPX Map
+Hike Data & GPX File